Board of Directors

 A founding member of Women’s Voices for Change, she has served on the boards of The New Press, the only non-profit press in the public interest, the Advisory Board of the New School University’s Creative Writing Program, and the PEN Open Book Committee.

-A private pilot, Lisa works tirelessly on behald of ARF (Animal Rescue Flights), which promotes, plans, and performs the transportation of animals from overcrowded shelters to new homes with qualified families in other parts of the country.
+Lisa is also a passionate animal welfare advocate.
+She works tirelessly on behalf of Animal Rescue Fund of the Hamptons, currently serving as their president.
+A private pilot, Lisa promotes, plans, and performs the transportation of animals from overcrowded homes to new, qualified families.
 She and her husband Brian McCarthy, also a private pilot, reside in Manhattan and in Bridgehampton.

 Kathleen Rogers worked at Bankers Trust in the late 1980s and early 1990s, first as a trader and market-maker in U.S. Treasury notes and bonds, and later as a proprietary trader of bonds, equities and currencies.
 In the 1990s, she shifted gears toward journalism, putting her financial background to work at CNBC and Time Warner Television.
 While raising her two daughters, now 7 and 12, she finds some time to write about finance and parenting.